-Damage to art, photographs and memorabilia can occur without your knowledge.
-Two common slow processes which cause damage are acidic materials and UV bleaching.
-Acid damage can make artworks and photographs brittle and cause the yellowing of white papers.
-The lower the quality of paper the more likely it will discolour.
-If you think of an old newspaper, it discolours quickly as they are designed to be disposable.
-UV bleaching will also change the colour of the artwork, photograph or object.
-The dyes and ink used will usually bleach out at different rates depending on their chemical nature.
-For example, some photo will fade to red others will fade to blue.
+Damage to artwork, photographs and memorabilia can occur without your knowledge.
+Two common slow processes that cause damage are acidic materials and UV bleaching.
+Paper, it is more likely to discolour.When you think of old newsprint, it quickly fades because it's designed to be disposable.
+UV bleaching also changes the color of the artwork, photo or object.
+The dyes and inks used generally fade at different rates depending on their chemical composition.
+Nature.
+For example, some photos fade to red, others to blue.

-Picture framing glass comes with a UV rating expressed as a percentage of UV light blocked.
-We offer many different glass products to suit your needs.Of those that block a high percentage of UV light we recommend TrueVue UltraVueglass as it presents no reflection and blocks 70% of UV light.
-If you are looking to block 99% of UV light we recommend using TrueVue Muesum Glass.
+picture frame glass comes with a UV rating, expressed as a percentage of UV light.
+We offer many different glass products to meet your needs.Of those that block a high percentage of UV light, we recommend TrueVue UltraVueglass as it is glare-free and blocks 70% of UV light.
+If you want to block 99% of UV light, we recommend using TrueVue Museum Glass.